Ten Conversations That Are Undermining Your Strategy and Killing Your Employee’s Performance

 How damaging conversations can kill performance and sink your organization.

-It might be hard to imagine at first, but did you know that performance in the business world, in general, is governed a vast network of interrelated conversations?
+It might be hard to imagine at first, but did you know that performance in the business world, in general, is governed by a vast network of interrelated conversations?
 It’s true.
 And your company is a microcosm of that network.
 What this means, is that the conversations that take place between you and your team members are incredibly important.
-In fact they’re everything.
+In fact, they’re everything.

 Words are far more powerful than most people realize.
 Unbelievable outcomes happen when you say how it’s going to be and then take the actions to have it be that way.
 Change your language and you change your perspective, which changes what’s possible in your future.